thenadz/document-gallery/README.txt

 ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 4.1.5 =
+* **Bug Fix:** For a subset of the users upgrading from `4.0` to `4.1.x`, the thumbnail images will have been corrupted during the upgrade process.
+This release addresses the problem.

+= 4.1.1 & 4.1.2 & 4.1.3 & 4.1.4 =
+* **Bug Fix:** Resolves various errors reported following `4.1` release.

+= 4.1 =
+* **Enhancement:** At long last, support for Microsoft Office files (Word, PowerPoint, Publisher, Visio), as well as a boat-load of [other formats](https://www.thumber.co/about#filetypes), has been re-added to Document Gallery by way of integration with the [Thumber.co](https://www.thumber.co) service.
+For a small fee you can generate images for all of your attachments using a service designed specifically to work well with Document Gallery. **For a limited time, Thumber.co is offering a free 7-day trial of the basic subscription.
+If you don't like it, all you have to do is cancel and you won't pay a penny.**
+* **Enhancement:** The pagination footer now includes more than just "prev" and "next", allowing for quicker navigation of long multi-page galleries.
+Additionally, the pagination footer will no longer be included if pagination is enabled, but there are less than a page-length's worth of attachments in the gallery.
+* **Enhancement:** Massive rewrite of some core logic that had become unmaintainable.
+This will mean nothing to most users, with the noted exception that if you were using the `dg_thumbers` filter you'll need to change some things.
+  If this applies to you then you'll want to hold off on upgrading until you've had a chance to rework your usage of the filter to map to the new expected values.

 = 4.0 =
 * **Enhancement:** The WordPress visual editor now displays a full gallery preview.
 * **Enhancement:** You can now paginate your galleries.
 This is especially useful in large multi-hundred item galleries.